-- Develop or maintain a Community Wildfire Resiliency Plan. - Provide collaboration and coordination on Community Funding and Supports Projects and Crown Land Wildfire Risk Reduction project initiatives that reduce risk to Municipal, First Nation communities and supporting critical infrastructure. - Collaborate on a communication and public education strategy with multiple local governments. - Develop a fuel management planning table in collaboration with FLNRORD and other agency staff. - Develop/update, implement and monitor the success of your Community Wildfire Resiliency Plan. - Streamline Firesmart Home Assessment and FireSmart grant programs by sharing capacity between multiple local authorities. - Develop a network of Local FireSmart Representatives in the area and coordinate their activities within the region. - Create an advocacy program for participation in the FireSmart Canada Neighbourhood Recognition Program and work towards increasing the number of recognized neighbourhoods in the region each year. - Coordinate applications to the Community Resiliency Investment program and other funding opportunities. - Develop a Terms of Reference document for the CFRC based on the template provided by the BCFSC. - Identify FireSmart activities that should be undertaken to best build wildfire resiliency in higher risk areas. - Connect and share via social media. - Identifying funding sources to access and support priority projects from Provincial, Federal and Regional Programs. - Ensuring the coordination of project initiatives that span multiple jurisdictions and scales over space and time. - Identify and recommend opportunities for continuous program improvement to BC FireSmart Committee.
+- Develop or maintain a Community Wildfire Resiliency Plan. - Develop a Terms of Reference document for the CFRC based on the template provided by the BCFSC. - Develop a CFRC structure, including a list of agencies, partners and First Nation communities that is diverse and can influence wildfire risk reduction. - Reference the BC government cultural agility web page to help you successfully collaborate with Indigenous peoples on the CFRC. - Provide collaboration and coordination on Community Funding and Supports Projects and Crown Land Wildfire. - Share information to help identify Risk Reduction project initiatives that reduce risk to First Nation and Municipal communities and support critical infrastructure. - Collaborate on a communication and public education strategy with multiple local governments. - Participate in or liaise with a government led fuel management planning table in collaboration with MOF and other agency staff. - Develop/update, implement and monitor the success of your Community Wildfire Resiliency Plan. - Streamline Firesmart Home Assessment and FireSmart grant programs by sharing capacity between multiple local authorities. - Develop a network of Local FireSmart Representatives in the area and coordinate their activities within the region. - Create an advocacy program for participation in the FireSmart Canada Neighbourhood Recognition Program and work towards increasing the number of recognized neighbourhoods in the region each year. - Identify FireSmart activities that should be undertaken to best build wildfire resiliency in higher risk areas. - Connect and share via social media. - Identifying funding sources to access and support priority projects from Provincial, Federal and Regional Programs. - Ensure information sharing of project initiatives that span multiple jurisdictions and scales over space and time. - Identify and recommend opportunities for continuous program improvement to BC FireSmart Committee.